-- The piston compressor will be reconnected when the temperature has dropped 10 K. - The screw compressor will be reconnected when the temperature has dropped 20 K. - The capacity of compressors with variable capacity is increased if the temperature is approaching the limit.
-Once it has been cut out, it will only be connected when the temperature has dropped 10 K.
+- The piston compressor will be reconnected when the temperature has dropped 10 K. - The screw compressor will be reconnected when the temperature has dropped 20 K. - Scroll compressors will be reconnected when the temperature has dropped 10 K.

-If signals are also obtained from the embedded NTC sensor, the disconnect value for this temperature will always remain at 130°C and the reconnect value at 120 °C.
+If signals are also obtained from the embedded NTC sensor, the disconnect value for this temperature will always remain at 130°C and the reconnect value at 120°C.